K2017/Gaggle/Raytracer/README.md

     which will define the color, reflectivity and normals of an object.

     If a diffuse map is not defined the "color" parameter will be used instead.

-* Added lines of feedback below.

-    One of the problems we ran into along the way was not considering shadow acne.
-    It took a while to figure that out, also because we did not get it clearly enough from the lectures.
-It would be nice if concepts this important were emphasised more.
-    Without this, it is not very clear to us what we should focus on most.
-    That aside, this was rather enjoyable overall.